Angelo DeCarlo: Presidential pardon

 After DeCarlo served 18 months in prison, President Richard Nixon commuted his sentence to time served (two years of a 12-year sentence), ostensibly due to his poor health.
 DeCarlo himself claimed to be dying of cancer (which turned out 10 months later to be true).
 Disregarding the usual protocol, U.S. Attorney General Richard Kleindienst approved the pardon request and sent it to White House Counsel John Dean.
 Dean then delivered the request directly to Nixon.
 It was rumored that Vice President Spiro Agnew, a personal friend of Frank Sinatra, persuaded Nixon to approve the request.
-Special Watergate Prosecutor Archibald Cox later investigated the DeCarlo pardon, but found no evidence of corruption.

 In December 1972, DeCarlo was released from prison.
 He died, from cancer, in Mountainside, New Jersey, on October 20, 1973.
 This was five days before a deadline to pay a $20,000 fine from his 1970 conviction.
 He was buried in Gate of Heaven Cemetery in Hawthorne, New York.
 The funeral was scheduled for the afternoon but was held in the morning because "the family just didn't want any more publicity."